wp-plugins/easy-testimonials/readme.txt

 = Yo!
 Your plugin is great - I would really like to change the size of the images that are output.
 How do I do it? =

 Another good question!
 With the Pro version of the plugin, you can do this by controlling the Testimonial Image Size drop down menu on the Settings screen.
 Depending on your website, using bigger images may require CSS changes to be made.
-Visit here to purchase the Pro version: http://goldplugins.com/our-plugins/easy-testimonials-details/
+Visit [here](http://goldplugins.com/our-plugins/easy-testimonials-details/ "Easy Testimonials Pro") to purchase the Pro version.

 = Eek!
 I love everything about this plugin... but, I don't know how to use it inside my Template Files!
 What do I do? =

 Don't worry!
-WordPress has a great function, do_shortcode(), that will allow you to use our shortcodes inside your theme files.
-For example, to output a Random Testimonial in a Theme file, you would do this: <?php echo do_shortcode('[random_testimonial count="1"'); ?>
+WordPress has a great function, ```do_shortcode()```, that will allow you to use our shortcodes inside your theme files.
+For example, to output a Random Testimonial in a Theme file, you would do this: ```<?php echo do_shortcode('[random_testimonial count="1"'); ?>```

 = Arg!
 When using the testimonial Cycle widget, I get weird overlapping text.
 What gives? =

 You need to update your CSS.
-Try something like `blockquote.easy_testimonial{ background-color: white; }`
+Try something like ```blockquote.easy_testimonial{ background-color: white; }```

 = Ack!
 This Testimonials Plugin is too easy to use!
 Will you make it more complicated? =